 An Aversion to Green

 Confession time: I have a strange aversion to the color green.
-I always knew I didn’t like it much; noticed I’d rather not wear anything green; didn’t decorate the house with it; but just wasn’t aware why.
+I always knew I didn’t like it much; or noticed I’d rather not wear anything green; or didn’t decorate the house with it; but just wasn’t aware why.

 My poor husband didn’t see it coming.
 He didn’t notice that I don’t wear green.
 What men really notice what their wives do or don’t wear anyway; especially early in the marriage?
 He didn’t think anything of it that I had no green furniture or décor.
 He thought he was helping when he noticed we needed a new trashcan and went out to buy one.
 You should have seen his proud face, marching in when that horrible green trash can.
 I wasn’t cruel, believe me.
 I just wasn’t happy.
-I though, ewww, ugly, and took it back to the store to exchange it for a white one.
+I thought, ewww, ugly, and took it back to the store to exchange it for a white one.
 Later he brought home a plastic laundry basket, green, and I refused to use it.
 This time he was a little miffed that I exchanged it for a white one.
 (Those were my only choices, white or green).
 The following year he brought home a new princess phone… you guessed it, green.
 That’s when the fight started.

 He actually yelled at me and asked what was wrong with me, and asked what was wrong with green.
 For the first time, I began to wonder, what was wrong with me?
 Am I weird?
 Am I possessed?
 What IS wrong with green?
 It’s not like he bought me a blouse or something and insisted I wear it.
 It was a laundry basket, a trashcan and a phone for crying out loud.
 Not having the money for a therapist meant I had to figure it out for myself.

 Do you have an aversion to one color over the others?